Riem Arcaden

 The 122,500 m² building complex of the Riem Arcaden city quarter offers space for over 140 shops, cafés and restaurants on three floors and around 61,100 m² of retail space.

-In addition to various fashion brands - including brands such as Marc O'Polo or Tommy Hilfiger (company)- technical novelties, sports equipment, accessories, toys and home décor, doctors, a pharmacy, hairdressers, beauty salons as well as a dry cleaner and alteration tailor are also available for the approximately 9 million visitors each year.
+In addition to various fashion brands - such as Marc O'Polo or Tommy Hilfiger (company)- technical novelties, sports equipment, accessories, toys and home décor, doctors, a pharmacy, hairdressers, beauty salons as well as a dry cleaner and alteration tailor are also available for the approximately 9 million visitors each year.

-On the upper floor there are several cafés surrounded by shops such as Hugendubel, Müller (German trade company) and Zara (retailer), inviting you to linger and relax during your shopping tour.
+On the upper floor there are several cafés surrounded by shops such as Hugendubel, Müller and Zara.

-Food-court
+Food court

-In the middle part of the ground floor, the so-called food-court, restaurant chains such as Nordsee and McDonald's are represented, but also classic restaurants.
-This means that there is something for both fast-food fans and fans of traditional cuisine.
-The gastronomic offer ranges from Indian and Vietnamese to Italian and Bavarian dishes.
-Whether it's a full lunch or a coffee in between, the Riem Arcaden food court offers something for every taste.
+In the middle of the ground floor, a food court, includes restaurant chains such as Nordsee and McDonald's and other restaurants.
+The food on offer ranges from Indian and Vietnamese to Italian and Bavarian dishes.

 Local supply

 Initially, no other shops or supermarkets were planned for the new Messestadt Riem district created in 1999.
 For this reason, in addition to its regional importance as a major shopping centre, the Riem Arcaden also played the role of a daily local supplier for an entire district for some time.
 The lower floor therefore houses many smaller shops as well as shops for daily needs such as Edeka (with a postal agency) and Aldi.